PhilipMathieu/cs5330-template/README.md

 This is a fairly conventional structure.
 My explanation draws inspiration from [this StackOverflow response (CC BY-SA 2.5)](https://stackoverflow.com/a/1398594/2213454)

+In order to track these directories with git, I have added empty `.gitkeep` files in each empty directory.
+This may not be standard practice, but it is an efficient way of making sure the directory structure is enforced.

 ## Makefile
 The included Makefile has not been tested extensively and may need modification to match your system.